 Now at City Light, Tom leverages his extensive operating experience to help entrepreneurial teams tackling some of our toughest social and environmental challenges.

-Tom sits on the Board of Directors for Shotspotter-SST (NASDAQ:SSTI), Omnidian, Senet, and is a Board Observer to Xage.
+Tom sits on the Board of Directors for Shotspotter-SST (NASDAQ:SSTI), Omnidian, VGrid, and Senet, and is a Board Observer to Xage and Sunfolding.

 That journey began at Capital One (NYSE: COF), where he spent over a decade leading data science and analytics teams across the organization.
 In his last role, Jeff was VP of Marketing Strategy for US Card where he oversaw a high nine-figure marketing budget across all online and offline marketing channels.
 Ultimately the need to have a greater impact on the world around him was the driving force for Jeff leaving Capital One to join an EdTech startup on a mission to change higher education.